AshampooSystems/boden/docs/docs/reference/ui/window.md

 # Window

-A Window

-> Note: On Mac OSX: A real window

-> Note: On IOS: There can be only one!

-> Note: On Android: There can be only one!
+Represents a native window.
+On iOS and Android there can be only a single `Window` instance at a time currently.

 ## Declaration